Boost Your Cash Flow: The Power of Receivables Factoring

 - Offers the key benefit of the ability to pay key vendors and suppliers promptly while offering extended credit terms to key customers

-- Businesses choose non recourse factoring can eliminate bad debt risk
+- Businesses choose non-recourse factoring can eliminate bad debt risk

 HERE'S THE BEST FACTORING FINANCE SOLUTION - AND IT'S ' CONFIDENTIAL'

-For our third and final point we address the issue of customer intrusiveness.
-We alluded to the U.S. and U.K. firms who follow a very clear process on the receivable financing for your firm – they send your invoice to your customer on your behalf, they corresponded with the customer, and they call your customer for money.
+We alluded to the U.S. and U.K. firms that follow a very clear process for receivable financing for your firm—they send your invoice to your customer on your behalf, correspond with the customer, and call your customer for money.

 CONCLUSION - ACCOUNTS RECEIVABLE FINANCING

-In summary, for some growing businesses and small businesses factoring can be easily misunderstood as well as understanding the benefits of factoring.
 Assess what you think is wrong or might not work with this method of financing, and develop a receivables financing strategy with the knowledge that you will not be making the mistakes of others who are less ill-informed.

-Talk to 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor who can assist you with your business finance needs.
+Call 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor who can assist you with your business finance needs.

 FAQ: FREQUENTLY ASKED QUESTIONS/ PEOPLE ALSO ASK / MORE INFORMATION